Lucarda/pdvst3/README.md

     # doesn't support custom editors.

     PDMOREFLAGS = <string>
-    # Flags to be passed when starting Pd.
+    # Flags to be passed when starting Pd (consult Pd manual for all options).
     # flags we should not put here: -r, -outchannels, -inchannels
     # flag -nogui is set when we set DEBUG = FALSE
+    # Use this to set MIDI configurations (without using the GUI).
+    #   example for using ALSA midi on Linux:
+    #     PDMOREFLAGS = -alsamidi -midiindev 1 -midioutdev 1
+    #   example for using loopMIDI plus a 2nd soundcard output on Windows:
+    #     PDMOREFLAGS = -midiaddindev "loopMIDI Port 1" -midiaddoutdev "loopMIDI Port 1" -midiaddoutdev "US-4x4"

     LATENCY = <integer>
     # Latency of the plug-in.
 For example, if the plug-in internally